ISO 14001:2015 clause 8 Operation

 - evacuation routes and assembly points;

-- the possibility of mutual assistance from neighboring organizations.
+- the possibility of mutual assistance from neighbouring organizations.

 The Standard requires that three components be addressed by the organization: